 1. University of Auckland

 Prospective students interested in studying engineering have plenty of options to choose from.
-The university’s bachelor program focuses on building a learner’s mathematical and problem-solving abilities while allowing specializations in subjects such as mechanical, software, and electronic engineering.
-This process of specialization continues at the master’s and Ph.D. levels.
-For these reasons, the University of Auckland is among the best engineering schools in New Zealand.
+The university’s Bachelor of Engineering (Honours) develops mathematical, technical, and problem-solving abilities while allowing students to specialize in subjects such as mechanical, software, and electrical and electronic engineering.
+Its undergraduate engineering specializations are accredited by Engineering New Zealand under the Washington Accord.
+Students can also continue into master’s and doctoral study in engineering.
+For these reasons, the University of Auckland is one of the strongest engineering study options in New Zealand.

 2. Auckland University of Technology